Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Conclusion

 \section{Conclusion}

-{ } This work has presented both theoretical and computational contributions to improving ground-state energy estimates in VMC.
+{ } This work has analyzed VMC optimization and sampling methods, leading to both theoretical and computational advancements.
 First, we showed that the energy Hessian simplifies dramatically near an eigenstate, depending only on first derivatives of the wavefunction with respect to the parameters.
 Taking advantage of this simplification, we introduced a new Rayleigh-Gauss-Newton (RGN) optimizer that can achieve superlinear convergence.
 Second, we proved a vanishing-variance property that guarantees VMC energy estimates exhibit reduced variance near an eigenstate.
-This principle ensures relative accuracy in the energies but not the gradients, so we suggested a parallel tempering approach to improve gradient estimation for challenging test problems.
-We anticipate that further analysis and experimentation with enhanced MCMC sampling will play a vital role in realizing the full potential of VMC in future applications.
+This principle ensures accuracy in the energies near the ground state but not away from the ground state, so we suggested a parallel tempering approach to improve energy and gradient estimation for challenging test problems.

+We highlight two opportunities for improving our optimization and sampling methods even further.
+First, for very large parametrizations, the linear system solve in the RGN method becomes numerically challenging.
+To address this difficulty, the Kronecker-factored approximate curvature method for efficient matrix inversion within natural gradient descent \cite{kfac, pfau2020ab}, in addition to the aforementioned matrix-free approach \cite{neuscamman2012optimizing}, could potentially be adapted to RGN.
+Second, while parallel tempering is a simple, broadly applicable enhanced sampling method, there exist a variety of alternative methods \cite{tiwary2016review}.
+We anticipate that further analysis of enhanced MCMC sampling will play an important role in realizing the full potential of VMC in future applications.